JohnCoene/javascript-for-r/_book/3-23-htmlwidgets-peity.md

             └── jquery.peity.min.js
 ```

-In htmlwidgets, dependencies are specified in the `.yaml` file located at `inst/htmlwidgets`, which at first contains a commented template.
+In htmlwidgets, dependencies\index{dependency} are specified in the `.yaml` file located at `inst/htmlwidgets`, which at first contains a commented template.

 ```yml
 # (uncomment to add a dependency)